stephane-caron/fip-walkgen/README.md

 ```

 If you already have [pymanoid](https://github.com/stephane-caron/pymanoid)
-installed on your system, make sure that its version matches that of the
+installed on your system, make sure to clone submodules and run the ``walk.py``
-submodule.
+script from this repository (so that it uses the submodule rather than
+system-wide pymanoid version).

 ## Usage